"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 "Yes, Boss?"

-"Was that your doing?"
+"Was that your doing?" she asked simply.

-"I'd like praise too."
-Gold muttered.
+"I'd like praised too."
+Gold muttered with a slight dim.

 "Then earn it."
 Cream shot back, though her tone betrayed her own envy.